Skip to content

 The solution was splitting the work across three specialized GPTs.

 The Lyricist writes lyrics.
-The Creative generates image and video prompts and visual direction.
+The Creative generates image, video prompts and visual direction.
 The Metadata GPT handles titles, descriptions, and tags.
 Each does one job and none of them interfere with each other.

 That separation made batching possible.
 Ten songs could run through the Lyricist simultaneously, then feed into the Creative GPT all at once, and the production volume that a single master GPT could not handle became manageable across a modular system.